“The Manchester Digital apprenticeship programme has been an extremely positive experience for us.”

 We currently take on one cohort a year - in September - but we talent spot from now until then and will be running assessment centres to identify potential candidates from June to August.

-More information and detail on the apprenticeship standard and programme competencies can be found here.
+More information and detail on the apprenticeship programme and standard competencies can be found in our Employer Brochure.

 June - August